-- 3. Represents (i) the second year performance portion of the Revenue metric and Transformation metric of the annual equity awards issued to all incumbent NEOs in fiscal 2020 (12.5% of the total annual equity awards issued in fiscal year 2020)(the "2020 Performance Award"), (ii) third year performance portion of the Revenue and Transformation metric of the annual equity awards issued to all incumbent NEOs in fiscal 2019 (12.5% of the total annual equity awards issued in fiscal year 2019)(the "2019 Performance Award"), (iii) fourth year performance portion of the Revenue metric and Transformation metric of the annual equity award issued to Mr. Locoh-Donou in fiscal 2018 (9.375% of the total annual equity award issued in fiscal year 2018)(the "2018 Performance Award") and (iv) the last two quarters of the fourth year performance portion of the equity award issued to Mr. Locoh-Donou on May 1, 2017 (6.25% of the total equity award issued in fiscal 2017) (the "Locoh-Donou CEO Performance Award").
-Under ASC Topic 718, these performance awards are treated as grants in fiscal year 2021 as the applicable performance targets were set in fiscal year 2021.
-The closing price of the Common Stock on the grant date of October 30, 2020 was \$132.94 - 4.
-The performance-based annual equity awards issued to each NEO in fiscal year 2021 vest annually over three years, until such portion of the grant is fully vested on November 1, 2023.
-The Estimated Possible Payouts Under Equity Incentive Plan Awards is set forth for the first year performance portion of the Revenue metric (8.333% of the total annual equity awards issued in fiscal year 2021), first year performance portion of the Transformation metric (4.166% of the total annual equity awards issued in fiscal year 2021) and all three years performance portion of the TSR metric (12.5% of the total annual equity awards issued in fiscal year 2021) for the annual equity awards issued in fiscal year 2021 (25% of the total annual equity awards issued in fiscal year 2021) (the "2021 Performance Award").
-The closing price of the Common Stock on the grant date of November 2, 2020 was \$131.23. - 5.
-The Locoh-Donou CEO Performance Award is subject to the quarterly revenue and EBITDA goals set by the Board of Directors for the applicable periods in fiscal year 2021.
-70% of the Locoh-Donou CEO Performance Award is based on achieving at least 80% of the revenue goal and the other 30% is based on achieving at least 80% of the EBITDA goal.
-The Locoh-Donou CEO Performance Award, if any, is paid on a quarterly basis linearly above 80% of the targeted goals with a maximum possible payout capped at 200%.
-Additional details regarding the equity incentive plan awards is set forth in the Compensation Discussion and Analysis. - 50% of the 2018, 2019 and 2020 Performance Award goal is based on the Company achieving target GAAP revenue for the 2021 fiscal year and 25% of the goal is based on the Company achieving target Software Revenue Growth for the fiscal year 2021 over fiscal year 2020.
-Relative TSR to the S&P 500 Index is weighted as 25% of the goal for all fiscal years within the performance period of the 2021 Performance Award. - 6.
-Represents the service-based 50% of the annual equity awards issued to each of Messrs.
-Locoh-Donou, Pelzer, Fountain and Whalen in fiscal year 2021, which vest in equal quarterly increments over three years, until such portion of the grant is fully vested on November 1, 2023.
-Ms. Song's new-hire equity award vests 25% one year from the date of grant with the remaining 75% vesting in equal quarterly increments thereafter until such grant is fully vested on February 1, 2025. - 7.
-This column represents the aggregate grant date fair value of the RSUs treated as granted to NEOs in fiscal year 2021, computed in accordance with ASC Topic 718.
+3. Represents (i) the second year performance portion of the revenue metric and transformation metric of the annual equity awards issued to all NEOs in fiscal year 2021 (12.5% of the total annual equity awards issued in fiscal year 2021)(the "2021 Performance Award") and (ii) third year performance portion of the revenue and transformation metric of the annual equity awards issued to all NEOs in fiscal year 2020 (12.5% of the total annual equity awards issued in fiscal year 2020)(the "2020 Performance Award").
+Under ASC Topic 718, these performance awards are treated as grants in fiscal year 2022 as the applicable performance targets were set in fiscal year 2022.
+The closing price of the Common Stock on the grant date of October 29, 2021 was \$211.15.

+- 4. The performance-based annual equity awards issued to each NEO in fiscal year 2022 and the performance-based equity award issued to Mr. Whalen on February 1, 2022 vest annually over three years, until such portion of the grant is fully vested on November 1, 2024 and February 1, 2025, respectively.
+The Estimated Possible Payouts Under Equity Incentive Plan Awards is set forth for the first year performance portion of the revenue metric (8.33% of the total equity awards issued in fiscal year 2022), first year performance portion of the transformation metric (4.166% of the total equity awards issued in fiscal year 2022) and all three years performance portion of the TSR metric (12.5% of the total equity awards issued in fiscal year 2022) for the equity awards issued in fiscal year 2022) (the "2022 Performance Award").
+The closing price of the Common Stock on the grant date of November 1, 2021 was \$215.12 and February 1, 2022 was \$205.96. - 5.
+60% for Mr. Locoh-Donou and 50% for all other NEOs 2022 Performance Award and 50% of the 2020 and 2021 Performance Award goal is based on the Company achieving target GAAP revenue for the 2022 fiscal year and 25% of the goal is based on the Company achieving target Sdware Revenue Growth (transformation metric) for the fiscal year 2022 over fiscal year 2021.
+Relative TSR to the S&P 500 Index is weighted as 25% of the goal for all fiscal years within the performance period of the 2022 Performance Award. - 6.
+Represents the service-based 50% of the annual equity awards issued on November 1, 2021 to each of Messrs.
+Pelzer, Fountain, and Whalen and Ms. Sprague; and represents the service-based 40% of the annual equity award issued to Mr. Locoh-Donou.
+The annual equity award vests in equal quarterly increments over three years, until such portion of the grant is fully vested on November 1, 2024.
+Also, represents the service-based 50% of Mr. Whalen's February 1, 2022 equity award which vests in equal annual increments over three years, until such portion of the grant is fully vested on February 1, 2025. - 7.
+This column represents the aggregate grant date fair value of the RSUs treated as granted to NEOs in fiscal year 2022, computed in accordance with ASC Topic 718.
 The amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
-For additional information, please refer to note 1 "Summary of Significant Accounting Policies Stock-based Compensation" and note 11 "Stock-based Compensation" in our financial statements included in our Annual Report to Shareholders on Form 10-K for the fiscal year ended September 30, 2021.
+For additional information, please refer to note 1 "Summary of Significant Accounting Policies Stock-based Compensation" and note 10 "Stock-based Compensation" in our financial statements included in our Annual Report to Shareholders on Form 10-K for the fiscal year ended September 30, 2022.

-Outstanding Equity Awards at September 30, 2021
+Outstanding Equity Awards at September 30, 2022